xzhangfox/Images-Generator-with-GAN/README.md

 # Images Generator with GAN
 In this project, we structured an image generator with the cutting-edge machine learning technic – GAN (Generative Adversarial Networks) based on the concepts of game theory, and Keras TensorFlow Core.
-We persued to leverage image data to generate new images under the mutual supervision of the internal neural networks.
+We pursued to leverage image data to generate new images under the mutual supervision of the internal neural networks.

 Team Members: